camtheperson/get-my-ps5/README.md

 ### How do I stop this from running?

 Enter `Control + C` in your Terminal window, or exit the Terminal altogether.

+### Troubleshooting / Common Issues

+### Error: (node:31888) UnhandledPromiseRejectionWarning: Error: Could not find browser revision 818858.
+Run "PUPPETEER_PRODUCT=firefox npm install" or "PUPPETEER_PRODUCT=firefox yarn install" to download a supported Firefox browser binary.

+To resolve this, issue the command "npm i puppeteer" from inside the get-my-ps5 directory